-# Merging the categories
+# Merging categories

 With category merging, there is no need to create a new dataset when you want to perform a new operation on the same data.
 Training can use images from different datasets when you merge their categories to create new ones.

-Let’s say you have 4 different datasets that contain images of cats and dogs.
+Let’s say you have four different datasets that contain images of cats and dogs.
 They were uploaded at different times and were used for different tasks.
 Now you want to use them for a common training task, and you will use the category merge function to do so.

 Dashboard view